ELUCKTRON/gui-java-sorting-university/README.md

 ## Purpose

-This project helped reinforce sorting algorithm logic, memory management, and runtime behavior — all essential fundamentals for deeper algorithmic thinking.
+This project helped reinforce sorting algorithm logic, memory management, and runtime behavior — all essential fundamentals for deeper algorithmic thinking and the difference of time complexity of them.